-The Finnish designer Ilkka Suppanen (b.
-1968) studied architecture at the Helsinki University of Technology and interior architecture and furniture design at the University of Arts and Design.
-He completed his design studies at the Rietveld Academy, Amsterdam, in 1992.
-In 1995 he founded the agency Studio Suppanen, which provides strategic and integrated design services for international clients like Artek, Axis, Cappellini, Ferlea, Leucos, Lucente, Nokia, Zanotta, Marimekko, Saab Automobiles and many others.
+Ilkka Suppanen (born 1968) is a renowned Finnish designer and architect.
+He studied architecture at the Helsinki University of Technology and interior architecture and furniture design at the University of Arts and Design and completed his design studies at the Rietveld Academy, Amsterdam, in 1992.
+In 1995 he founded his design agency Studio Suppanen, which has provided strategic and integrated design services for international clients like Artek, Axis, Cappellini, Ferlea, Leucos, Lucente, Nokia, Zanotta, Marimekko, Saab Automobiles and many others.

 In 1997, Ilkka Suppanen and his colleagues established the Snowcrash design collective, which received the Young Designer of the Year Award in Germany the same year – Snowcrash is considered one of the most prominent Finnish design groups of its era.
 Since then, Suppanen has been awarded with several other prestigious awards, including the Bruno Mathsson Award in 2006, Red Dot Best of the Best Award in 2012, the Söderberg Award in 2015 as well as the Finnish Kaj Franck Award in 2020, to name a few.
 He has also received the Good Design Award in 2008, 2017 and 2018.

 In his work, Ilkka Suppanen emphasizes the added value design brings to the whole production chain from end-user requirements to finished products.
 Suppanen values long term projects that encompass innovation, as his interest in production techniques and using different materials is always present in his work.
 Suppanen’s expression is airy and forward-looking, but sustains with pride the classic Scandinavian design heritage.
 His designs are innovative and functional and at the same time have a strong aesthetic identity.